ember-learn/guides-source/guides/release/components-update/component-arguments-and-html-attributes.md

 </aside>
 ```

-The syntax `...attributes` specifies where in the template of a component
+The `...attributes` syntax determines where the attributes from a tag should
-attributes from the tag should go.
+appear in the component's template.
 Any number of attributes can be specified on
 the avatar component now, and they will all end up on the element that has
 `...attributes`.